More fighting as Taiwan opposition again occupies parliament

 Lawmakers from both parties fought outside the building before a group of KMT legislators got into parliament's main chamber, occupying the central podium seeking to prevent a confirmation hearing for Chen.

-KMT lawmakers overturned the stand where Chen was due to speak, unveiling banners reading "no to cronyism, withdraw the nomination".
+KMT lawmakers overturned the stand where Chen was due to speak, unveiling banners reading "no to cronyism, withdraw the nomination", and shouted back and forth with their DPP opposite numbers.

-"We cannot accept this and are resolutely opposed to it," KMT Chairman Johnny Chiang told supporters outside parliament.
+"We cannot accept this and are resolutely opposed to it," KMT Chairman Johnny Chiang told supporters outside parliament, some of whom were involved in brief scuffles with the police.

-Chen posted a picture on her Facebook page of herself inside parliament reading papers, saying she was preparing for the hearing.
+Chen expressed regret she was unable to get into the building, saying the opposition was denying her a chance to be heard.

-"I hope all parties can get back to official business.
-We will discuss matters in a democratic parliament and discuss them rationally," she wrote.
+"For lack of a better option, the opposition can only make smears and accusations, using irrational methods to stop me from going to the podium," she said in a statement.

 The DPP has a large parliamentary majority, and has been angered by the targeting of Chen, who was jailed in 1980 for helping lead pro-democracy demonstrations against the then-KMT government when Taiwan was a dictatorship.